NSAPH/National-Causal-Analysis/Confounders/census/readme.md

 Variables in the output data set:

-poverty: % of the population older than 65 below the poverty line
+  - `poverty`: % of the population older than 65 below the poverty line
-popdensity: population density per square mile medianhousevalue: median value of owner occupied properties pct\_blk: % of the population listed as black medhouseholdincome: median household income pct\_owner\_occ: % of housing units occupied by their owner hispanic: % of the population identified as hispanic, regardless of reported race education: % of the population older than 65 not graduating from high school
+  - `popdensity`: population density per square mile
+  - `medianhousevalue`: median value of owner occupied properties
+  - `pct_blk`: % of the population listed as black
+  - `medhouseholdincome`: median household income
+  - `pct_owner_occ`: % of housing units occupied by their owner
+  - `hispanic`: % of the population identified as hispanic, regardless of reported race
+  - `education`: % of the population older than 65 not graduating from high school

 Within this dataset there are ~38,000 unique zipcodes.
 There are around 47,000 unqiue zipcodes in the unmerged medicare mortality dataset.
 This